-- 9.1 Licensees shall follow a risk-based approach to the implementation of on-going controls and monitoring of the cloud service providers, whilst taking into account the materiality of the cloud computing services and the IT assets. - 9.2 The scope and frequency of these on-going controls and monitoring shall be organised on a consistent basis. - 9.3 Licensees shall, at least once a year, conduct a review of all material cloud computing services and ensure that: - the cloud service providers are subject to regular audits and testing of their procedures and comply with the Board approved policy on cloud computing services, the contractual agreements as well as the legal and regulatory obligations; and - ii. the staff performing the audit internal auditors of the licensees or external auditors acting on their behalf have the appropriate skills and knowledge to properly assess the relevant cloud computing services and perform effective and relevant audits.
+- 9.1 Licensees shall follow a risk-based approach to the implementation of on-going controls and monitoring of the cloud service providers, whilst considering the materiality of the cloud computing services and the IT assets. - 9.2 The scope and frequency of these on-going controls and monitoring shall be organised on a consistent basis. - 9.3 Licensees shall, at least once a year, conduct a review of all material cloud computing services and ensure that, where appropriate: - i. the cloud service providers are, in turn, subject to regular audits and testing of their procedures; and - ii. such audit is carried out by persons having the appropriate skills and knowledge to properly assess the relevant cloud computing services and perform effective and relevant audits.

-10.0 BOARD AND SENIOR MANAGEMENT RESPONSIBILITIES
+10.0 BOARD OF DIRECTORS AND SENIOR MANAGEMENT RESPONSIBILITIES